JustGoodOldHaroldHere/PlexConfiguration/Tor.md

 apt install tor
 ```

-Once tor is installed you the proxy will be SOCKS5 address: localhost or 127.0.0.1 Port: 9050
+Once tor is installed the proxy will be SOCKS5 address: localhost or 127.0.0.1 Port: 9050

 To test it is working - This will provide your Tor IP address back to you
 ```